Online AutoML: An adaptive AutoML framework for online learning: Results

 In order to understand how the choice of search algorithm impacts drift adaptation in OAML, we experimented with random search, asynchronous successive halving (ASHA) and evolutionary algorithm (AsyncEA) on artificial data streams with different drift types.
-The results are shown in Figure~\ref{fig:searchalgs}.
-In the figure, each color represents a data stream and each line type a different search algorithm.
+This selection is based on prior research results (\cite{Celik2021}) and can be extended with different search algorithms.
+The results are shown in Figure~\ref{fig:searchalgs}, where each color represents a data stream and each line type a different search algorithm.

 For SEA generated data, ASHA performs slightly better compared to others (red dotted line), especially in the beginning of the stream.
 This could be due to the successive halving strategy working well with quick adaptation to abrupt drifts present in these data streams.
-ASHA will evaluate more pipeline randomly but quickly, while the evolutionary approach may need more iterations to start evolving good pipelines.
+ASHA will evaluate more pipelines randomly but quickly, while the evolutionary approach may need more iterations to start evolving good pipelines.
 On the other hand, ASHA performed less well on Hyperplane-Gradual, where more continuity is needed in the pipelines to follow the gradual change, and hence evolutionary search algorithm adapts better (green solid line plot).
 Overall, it can be observed that each algorithm adapts quite well without a drastic drop in performance.
 This is aligned with previous findings \citep{Celik2021} that although some search algorithms fit better to specific drift types with differences in computational cost, search algorithm selection doesn't greatly affect the adaptation capability as much as the other algorithm design choices in online learning pipeline search.